Cogmasters/concord/docs/CODING_GUIDELINES.md

 And remember to always explicitly comment your fall throughs.

-Try to keep your switch statement similar to the following format:
+Try to keep your switch statement(s) similar to the following format:

 ```c
   switch (a) {